A 360 degree view on Thai small-caps

 Another key theme in the book was how Thai companies had begun to expand to other countries throughout the region such as Vietnam, Cambodia and Myanmar.

-Thai labour is not as competitive as it used to be.
-Strong tourism to Thailand drove up the value of the Thai baht, making low-end manufacturing less competitive than in say Vietnam.
+Thai labour costs are not as competitive as they used to be.
+Strong tourism to Thailand has driven up the value of the Thai baht, making low-end manufacturing less competitive than in Vietnam and other neighbouring countries.

 In addition, several of the products that Thailand used to be strong in — including hard drives, fax machines and cameras — have become outdated.